Advantech-EdgeSync-Containers/ACC-L2-02-Edge-AI-enabled-Container/README.md

 | Docker Compose | 2.39.1 or later |
 | NVIDIA Container Toolkit | 1.11.0 or later |

+Component versions depend on your **JetPack Version**.
+See [NVIDIA JetPack Documentation](https://developer.nvidia.com/embedded/jetpack) for package version and for installation please refer to [SDK Manager](https://developer.nvidia.com/sdk-manager).

 ## Hardware Specifications